 Second Year: C++ Programming, Advanced Concepts in Virtual Reality and Augmented Reality, Fundamentals of Virtual Reality, Hands in VR: Simulation and Interaction in Virtual Reality, 3D Real-Time Computer Graphics, Collision Detection and Haptic Feedback, From Physical Geometry to 3D Virtual Models, Virtual Reality Applications: Conferences, 3D Interaction, Industrial Software Development, Computer Vision and Augmented Reality, Scientific Visualization

 After my second year, I completed a 5-month internship at Naval Group Pacific in Adelaide, Australia.
 I was supervised by Prof. Cédric BUCHE.
-During this internship, I worked on developing a multi-agent and drone collaborative combat Digital Twin platform for the maritime environment, called LOTUSim.
-I extensively used ROS2 and the Gazebo robotics simulation tool in C++.
-I was part of the CNRS International Research Lab (IRL) CROSSING in an R&D team.
+During this internship, I engineered multi-agent drone simulations in maritime environment for the LOTUSim combat Digital Twin.
+I extensively used ROS2 and the Gazebo robotics simulation tool in C++ and Python.
+I was part of the CNRS International Research Lab IRL CROSSING in an R&D team.
+In July 2023, I was an intern at the Orange Innovation lab in Lannion, France, where I implemented automated drift verification for anechoic chamber measurements, enhancing calibration accuracyfor 5G/6G antenna arrays.

-To get admitted to the École Centrale de Nantes, I completed an intensive and highly selective program called Classes Préparatoires aux Grandes Écoles (Preparatory Classes) at Lycée Chateaubriand, where I studied mathematics, physics, chemistry, and computer science.
+To gain admission to the École Centrale de Nantes, I completed an intensive and highly selective program called Classes Préparatoires aux Grandes Écoles (Preparatory Classes) at Lycée Chateaubriand in Rennes, France, where I studied mathematics, physics, chemistry, and computer science.
 This program gives access to top engineering schools on the basis of a national competitive examination.

 Mathematics: Algebra and Trigonometry, Calculus, Complex Analysis, Linear Algebra, Differential Equations, Numerical Methods, Real Analysis, Functional Analysis, Topology, Probability Theory, Statistical Methods, Optimization, Mathematical Modeling, Abstract Algebra, Geometric Analysis